//

 Employer Liability for Harassment by Non-Employees

 SB 1300 expanded harassment protection and liability under the Fair Employment and Housing Act (FEHA).
-Under this new law, employers may be liable for unlawful harassment perpetrated by non-employees against employees or non-employees, including interns, volunteers, and contractors.
+Under this new law, employers may face liability when non-employees perpetrate unlawful harassment against employees or other non-employees, including interns, volunteers, and contractors.
 Previously, FEHA only addressed sexual harassment liability by non-employees.
 The law went into effect on January 1, 2019.

 Liability for a Single Incident of Harassment